HiLleywyn/dndlatex/README.md

 - Automatic pagination with mirrored backs for double‑sided printing.
 - Item information lives in individual files for easy re‑use.
 - Backgrounds and item art are fully customizable.
+- Background images are clipped to each card and scale without stretching.
+- Long descriptions automatically shrink to fit the front side.
 - Utility macros for item tags, flavor text, charges, spellcasting and more.

 ## Repository Layout